Hélène Grimaud: Career

 This was followed by Water (January 2016), a live recording of performances from tears become… streams become…, the critically-acclaimed large-scale immersive installation at New York's Park Avenue Armory created by Turner Prize-winning artist Douglas Gordon in collaboration with Grimaud.
 Water features works by nine composers: Berio, Takemitsu, Fauré, Ravel, Albéniz, Liszt, Janáček, Debussy and Nitin Sawhney, who wrote seven short Water Transitions for the album as well as producing it.
 April 2017 then saw the release of Perspectives, a two-disc personal selection of highlights from her DG catalogue, including two "encores" – Brahms's Waltz in A flat and Sgambati's arrangement of Gluck’s "Dance of the Blessed Spirits" – previously unreleased on CD/via streaming.

 Grimaud's next album, Memory, was released in September 2018.
 Exploring music's ability to bring the past back to life, it comprises a selection of evanescent miniatures by Chopin, Debussy, Satie and Valentin Silvestrov which, in the pianist's own words, "conjure atmospheres of fragile reflection, a mirage of what was – or what could have been".

-For her latest recording, The Messenger, Grimaud has created an intriguing dialogue between Silvestrov and Mozart.
-"I was always interested in couplings that were not predictable," she explains, "because I feel as if certain pieces can shed a special light on to one another."
-She is joined by the Camerata Salzburg in Mozart's Piano Concerto K466 and Silvestrov's Two Dialogues with Postscript and The Messenger – 1996, of which she also performs a solo version.
-Completing the programme are Mozart's Fantasias K397 and K475.
-The Messenger was released on 2 October 2020.
+For her 2020 recording, The Messenger, Grimaud aimed to create a dialogue between Silvestrov and Mozart.
+She was joined by the Camerata Salzburg in Mozart's Piano Concerto K466 and Silvestrov's Two Dialogues with Postscript and The Messenger – 1996, of which she also performed a solo version.
+The record was finished with Mozart's Fantasias K397 and K475.

-Highlights of the pianist's 2019–20 season included performances of Bartók’s Piano Concerto No. 3 in Philadelphia and at Carnegie Hall with the Philadelphia Orchestra and Yannick Nézet-Séguin; Ravel's Concerto in G major with MusicAeterna and Teodor Currentzis in Luxembourg and Munich; and the Ravel Concerto and Mozart's Piano Concerto K466 on tour in Germany with the Bamberger Symphoniker and Jakub Hrůša, as well as recitals in North America featuring repertoire from Memory.
+In 2023 Grimaud released Silent Songs, an homage to Valentin Silvestrov.
+For poetic settings, she was by the young baritone Konstantin Krimmel.

+After Silent Songs, she released For Clara, which features Robert Schumann’s Kreisleriana paired with music by his protégé, Johannes Brahms.
+Lieder on the record also feature Konstantin Krimmel.

+In 2024, film director David Serero released on Amazon Prime Video his film "Between The Notes" about Hélène Grimaud through a series of personal interviews and archives.
+The film, featuring Yannick Nézet-Seguin, Bryn Terfel, Alain Duault, Jacques Rouvier and more, was screened in movie theaters.
+The film was produced in partnership with Deutsche Grammophon and was awarded at several film festivals worldwide.